 Today, Anny Ruth runs Loma La Gloria mill to control the process, quality, and traceability of all the beans that pass through.
 Her father, Roberto, purchased the farm in the late 1990’s and named it after his Grandfather’s estate: Loma La Gloria.
 A civil engineer by trade and visionary businessman by nature, Roberto completed construction of the mill on the farm in 2001.
 Unfortunately, the mill was left abandoned upon completion, with Loma La Gloria’s coffee cherries being sold to local mills.

 In 2012 Anny Ruth took over the mill’s operations and today the farm’s coffee has earned an international reputation for quality in the US, Europe, Asia, and Australia.
 Loma La Gloria is known for its carefully processed Honey and Natural coffees sorted by variety.
 Loma La Gloria is located in the El Boquerón crater of the San Salvador Volcano.
 The farm’s elevation ranges from 1200 to 1750 meters above sea level.

 Shade trees cover much of Loma La Gloria and are home to many species of birds, including Blue jays, Chiltotas, Torditos, Guacalchias, and Hummingbirds.
 The shade canopy helps control temperatures on the farm, maintaining the optimal climate to produce a desirable cup profile.

-Belvedere blends Red Bourbon coffee cherries processed two ways, as Red Honey and Yellow Honey, to showcase the mature flavors of Loma La Gloria’s late bloom harvest.
+Belvedere blends Red Bourbon coffee cherries processed three ways, as White Honey, Yellow Honey, and Naturals to showcase the mature flavors of Loma La Gloria’s late bloom harvest.
 All Honey processing is conducted on raised beds where coffee is carefully monitored and turned as it dries.